Posted Oct. 8, 2020

 It’s never been easy to be a postgrad student – pursuing further education while others are moving into the workforce – but it’s become so much harder in 2020 due to the major repercussions of the Covid-19 pandemic.

 Today, postgrad students face some huge challenges that threaten to make their lives extremely difficult.
-In this post, we’re going to look at four of these intimidating challenges, explaining why they shouldn’t be so intimidating — and how they can be overcome.
+In this post, we’re going to look at four of these intimidating challenges, explaining why they shouldn’t be so intimidating — and how they can be successfully overcome.
 Let’s get started.

 Students have always had to carefully manage their finances, lacking the time and experience to work lucrative full-time jobs.
 It’s also tough to put significant effort into a job when so much of your energy is going towards your studies.
 Right now, the global recession that inevitably stemmed from widespread lockdown efforts and the effective shutdown of some major industries (such as tourism) is adding to the complexity, making it tougher to rely on family.
 The solution?
 Leaning on any and all government support schemes that appear, cutting back on frivolous spending, and pooling resources with other students to buy staples in bulk (it’s cheaper that way) as well as save money on accommodation.
 There’s also a lot of value in enterprising students finding ways to make money on the side, something that’s more accessible than ever before through the rise of e-commerce in mainstream awareness.
 Plus, you can apply for a Postgrad Solutions Study Bursary worth £500 towards your tuition fees.